 |Tools and equipment used||According to information presented by O*NET OnLine, veterinary technicians should expect to use the following types of tools and equipment on a routine basis while working:

-|Veterinary assistants will likely use a variety of different tools and pieces of equipment on the job, including the following, as described by O*NET OnLine.
+|Veterinary assistants will likely use various tools and pieces of equipment on the job, including the following, as described by O*NET OnLine.

-Furthermore, veterinary assistants may need to be proficient using certain types of technology, including office suite software, spreadsheet software, medical software, and label making software, in some cases.
+Furthermore, veterinary assistants may need to be proficient using certain types of technology, including office suite software, spreadsheet software, medical software, and label-making software, in some cases.

-|Opportunities for specialization||In many cases, students of veterinary technology may choose to pursue a number of specialties, including veterinary dental medicine, veterinary surgery, veterinary nutrition, animal behavior, emergency and critical care, and a number of others as described by NAVTA.||Because there is no formal association required for veterinary assistants, specialization is generally not available.
-However, depending on the practice wherein the veterinary assistant works, he or she may be assigned responsibilities of varying levels regardless of his or her education.|
+|Opportunities for specialization||In many cases, veterinary technology students may choose to pursue many specialties, including veterinary dental medicine, veterinary surgery, veterinary nutrition, animal behavior, emergency, critical care, and many others, as described by NAVTA.||Because there is no formal association required for veterinary assistants, specialization is generally not available.
+However, depending on the practice wherein the veterinary assistant works, they may be assigned responsibilities of varying levels regardless of their education.|

 |Responsibilities on the job||The responsibilities of a veterinary technician may vary depending on the practice; however, O*NET OnLine presents the following as tasks routinely required of veterinary technicians:

-||Per information presented by O*NET OnLine, veterinary assistants offer retain the following responsibilities while on the job:
+||Per information presented by O*NET OnLine, veterinary assistants maintain the following responsibilities while on the job: